 Since the title of this recipe is Miso-Ginger Salmon- Quick and Easy, I’m going to make this post straightforward and to the point.
 Not like I ramble on a regular basis, but this one is going to be fast and furious.
 I came up with this recipe after I found sockeye salmon on sale at my local food market.
 If you don’t know much about salmon, I’ll tell you that sockeye is one of the five main, wild, salmons available.
-It ranks (in my humble opinion) as one of the top tasiest, too- behind chinook salmon, which I’m too broke to use nowadays.
+It ranks (in my humble opinion) as one of the top tastiest, too- behind chinook salmon, which I’m too broke to use nowadays.
 But I digress.
-One of the reasons I prefer wild to farmed is because I know that wild salmon is eating what it should eat, not what it’s forced to eat.
+I prefer wild salmon because wild salmon is eating what it wants to eat, not what it’s being made to eat.
 I’ll talk more about that later.
 But, first…

 Salmon, obviously (about a pound to a pound-and-a-half), white miso, sake (don’t get lit!), mirin, fresh ginger and garlic, scallions (or green onions), and soy sauce.
 I turn this recipe into a full-blown meal by serving it over rice; I also add sides like kimchi (recipe forthcoming), pickled radish, more scallions, and enoki mushrooms.
 All the sides are optional, you can totally serve this miso-ginger salmon with brown rice and stir-fried veggies, alone.
 The star is the salmon.

 Once you’ve removed the pin bones, cut the salmon into smaller filets.
-We’re a family of four, however, the Soldier eats for two (himself and his greed), so I also cut my flank into five pieces that are two to three inches wide.
+Though we’re a family of four, Hector eats for two: himself and his greed.
+I cut my flank into five pieces that are two to three inches wide.
 Using the four fingers of your hand pressed together (think of saluting) is a great way to determine how wide to cut your salmon filets.

 What is Miso?